MeetingLawyers/ios-sdk-legacy-sample/README.md

 divider: MediQuoDividerType?

 // Secondary color for views.
-If not informed has same color as navigationBarColor var secondaryTintColor: UIColor?
+If not informed has same color as navigationBarColor
+secondaryTintColor: UIColor?

-// If is true show default background image of mediquo in the views. var showMediQuoBackgroundImage: Bool?
+// If is true show default background image of mediquo in the views.
+showMediQuoBackgroundImage: Bool?

 // Inbox contact list Header
-var headerView: InboxHeaderStyle?
+headerView: InboxHeaderStyle?

-/**
-Image used as background in chat screen.
-By default chat background is `.white`.
-If you set this parameter background will fill with a pattern of the *chatBackgroundPatternImage* setted, if image is smaller than chatView, image will be repeated as pattern.
-*/
-var chatBackgroundPatternImage: UIImage?
+// View used as background in chat screen.
+chatBackgroundView: UIView?
 ```

 ### Divider configuration